elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 - **Ethical Data Handling**: Emphasize the importance of informed consent and ethical considerations in data-sharing agreements.

-- **Collaboration Platforms**: Explore version control systems (e.g., [Git](https://git-scm.com/)), data sharing platforms (e.g., [Zenodo](https://zenodo.org/)), data analysis platforms (e.g., [Galaxy](https://galaxyproject.org/)), and domain-specific repositories (e.g., [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?order=recent)) to facilitate efficient data sharing, analysis, and collaboration.
+- **Collaboration Platforms**: Explore version control systems (e.g., {% tool "git" %}), data sharing platforms (e.g., {% tool "zenodo" %}), data analysis platforms (e.g., {% tool "galaxy" %}), and domain-specific repositories (e.g., {% tool "single-cell-portal" %}) to facilitate efficient data sharing, analysis, and collaboration.

-- **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerization technologies like [Docker](https://www.docker.com/) to encapsulate analysis environments to ensure analysis can be reproduced with the exact same tools version.
-Particularly, [BioContainers](https://biocontainers.pro/) comes in handy when dealing with bioinformatics tools.
+- **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerization technologies like {% tool "docker" %} to encapsulate analysis environments to ensure analysis can be reproduced with the exact same tools version.
+Particularly, {% tool "biocontainers" %} comes in handy when dealing with bioinformatics tools.
 Emphasize the importance of documenting analysis workflows, code, and metadata using standardized formats and sharing them in version-controlled repositories.
 Galaxy provides a solution for containerization, versioning, workflow management and reproducibility for novice users.

 ## Analysis step description and format proposal